-PERIODONTITIS – ADVANCED
+PERIODONTITIS – ADVANCED IN HOUSTON, TX

 If left untreated, periodontitis can reach an advanced stage where it starts affecting your teeth and jaw bones.
 These infections don’t respond to proper hygiene or antibiotics, and have to be physically removed.
 Additionally, if the bone or teeth become infected, other procedures such as grafting may become necessary to promote healthy tissue.

 Advanced periodontitis follows the same onset as gingivitis and periodontitis, but it has reached a far more destructive stage.
 At this stage, antibiotics, cleanings, and proper hygiene are not enough to reverse the damage and stop the spread of infection.
 The best course of action at this point is to have dental surgery by a periodontist or doctor of dental surgery (DDS).
 We can perform these dental surgeries in our Galleria dentist office.